Gregor Fisher: Early life

 Fisher was born in Menstrie, Clackmannanshire, and following the death of his mother was brought up in Edinburgh, Langholm, and Neilston and attended Barrhead High School.
-He attended the Royal Scottish Academy of Music and Drama in Glasgow, at which he did not complete his studies.
+He attended the Royal Scottish Academy of Music and Drama in Glasgow.

 Career

+Early work

 Fisher worked with Scottish comedian Rikki Fulton on his hit sketch series Scotch and Wry (whose broadcast was mainly restricted to BBC One Scotland).
 Another Scottish comedian he worked with was Hector Nicol, in the BBC drama Just a Boys' Game (1979).

 Later, he appeared in Michael Radford's 1984 film Nineteen Eighty-Four as Winston Smith's neighbour Parsons.
 In 1988, he had a leading role in Silent Mouse, a dramatised television documentary telling the story of the creation of the Christmas carol Silent Night.
 In the same year he had a cameo (as a Victorian policeman) in the Michael Caine/Ben Kingsley vehicle, Without a Clue.